 By using simple mathematical tools such as the subtraction and addition, you can very efficiently narrow down your search results.
 When you use simple mathematical functions for your search results, it is called Boolean Search.

 It is this Boolean search, on whose basis most of the search engines frame their results.
 For example, in cases where you are looking for Tom Ford, but most of the search results are leading you to Ford Motors.
-To tackle such situations, by combining a few simple tools such as, by typing “tom ford” –motors, will actually lead you to the pages related to Tom Ford and not to Ford Motors.
+To tackle such situations, by combining a few simple tools such as, by typing “tom ford” –motors, will lead you to the pages related to Tom Ford and not to Ford Motors.

-The characters such as the asterisk “*”, hash “#” and even the question mark “?” are called as the wild card characters and can be used efficiently to broaden the area of your search results.
+The characters such as the asterisk “*”, hash “#” and even the question mark “?” are called the wild card characters and can be used efficiently to broaden the area of your search results.

 For example, when you are looking for something like Cats and you want to see various topics or web pages related to cats, by simply typing cats in the search bar will bring you only those that contain the word cats.
 But if you just add an asterisk like Cats*, for example, the result will return pages that will not only include cats but also pets, cat enthusiast, cat trainers, etc.